hanjook/Programming-a-Text-Formatter/README.md

 # Files

-- '1.txt': contains the text paragraph to be processed
+- `1.txt`: contains the text paragraph to be processed
-- 'text_formatter.c': contains the code to format the text
+- `text_formatter.c`: contains the code to format the text